 All members must follow the rules set out below, governing croquet at Blewbury Croquet Club.

 These rules have been approved by your Committee for the safety of all persons attending the club from tomorrow (May 17th, 2021).
 They follow guidance issued by the Croquet Association, which in turn follows Government guidance.
-As these do change from time to time, you should always check here to find the latest version.
+As these may change from time to time, you should always check here to find the latest version.

 Do not go to the club if you have any Covid-19 symptoms, or are meant to be self-isolating.
 Please advise firstname.lastname@example.org should you suspect you may have the virus.